DeathcoinOfficial/Deathcoin/index.md

 3. If you are a victim of Troncase, you can send it to us on Twitter and we will send Deathcoin to you.

-### Deathcoin smart contract
+### Deathcoin smart insurance
-Will be launched soon.
+The Deathcoin smart insurance will protect you from all sorts of financial crisis.
+It is an intelligent, proprietary fail-safe mechanism designed and tested rigorously, by our industry researchers, built on top of the Trc20 blockchain with a smart contract.
+The smart contract is still under Beta phase and will be launched after our risk manager audit.

 ### Community
 The community has built a booming digital economy, bold new ways for creators to hedge against scams online, and so much more.
 It's open to everyone, wherever you are in the world – all you need is the internet.